 • Mark D'Onofrio joined the Houston Football program as its defensive coordinator and inside linebackers coach on Jan.
 6, 2017 following five seasons as defensive coordinator at Miami.

-• Prior to UH, he had 18 defensive players from his tenure with Miami currently in the NFL, seven of which were drafted under his watch.
+• Prior to UH, D’Onofrio had 18 defensive players from his tenure with Miami enter the NFL, seven drafted under his watch.

 • His 2015 defense at Miami ranked third in the ACC with 25 turnovers gained.